September 30, 2024

 What’s changed?

-And from March 1, 2024, other requirements were introduced including:
+From March 1, 2024: more requirements were introduced including:

-- specific product requirements for imported vapes, with flavours limited to mint, menthol or tobacco.1
+- specific product requirements for vapes imported with a licence or permit, such as flavours limited to mint, menthol or tobacco.1

-Therapeutic vapes for patients under 18 years will depend on individual state/territory laws.
-The laws in some jurisdictions prevent the supply of any vape to a person under 18.3
+Therapeutic vapes for patients under 18 years will also depend on individual state/territory laws.
+The laws in some jurisdictions prevent the supply of vapes to people under 18, even with a prescription.
+But, in other jurisdictions people under 18 will be able to access a therapeutic vape with a prescription.3

 To find out more about these changes visit the Therapeutic Goods Administration’s vaping hub or the Government’s vaping webpage.